Photon emission from weakly magnetized neutral pions: Discussion and Summary

 \section{Discussion and Summary}

 In this work, we investigated the decay of neutral pions into two photons in the presence of a weak background magnetic field within a hadronic framework.
 The analysis was based on the proton triangle diagram with an effective Yukawa-type $\pi^0$-proton coupling, which provides a physically transparent alternative to quark-level treatments in the regime where the magnetic length is much larger than the proton size.
-By expanding the proton propagator and the Schwinger phases in powers of $eB$, we derived analytical expressions for the decay amplitude and rate up to second order in the magnetic field strength.
+By expanding the proton propagator and the Schwinger phases in powers of $eB$, we derived analytical expressions for the decay amplitude and rate up to second order in the magnetic-field strength.

 Our results show that the magnetic field leads to a generic suppression of the $\pi^0 \to \gamma\gamma$ decay rate.
 The effect originates from field-induced modifications of the intermediate proton loop and manifests as a quadratic dependence on the magnetic field, scaling as $|eB|^2/m_P^4$, where $m_P$ is the proton mass.
 Quantitatively, the correction is extremely small: for magnetic fields of order $|eB| \simeq m_\pi^2 \approx 0.018~\text{GeV}^2$, the suppression amounts to roughly $0.02\%$, increasing to only a few percent for fields an order of magnitude stronger.
+These values should be viewed as benchmark estimates.
+In realistic heavy-ion collisions, the magnetic field during the pion-rich stage is likely weaker than the values considered here, making the corresponding effect on the neutral-pion decay rate even smaller.

 Although the field-induced suppression of the decay rate is qualitatively consistent with previous studies based on different theoretical frameworks~\cite{Shushpanov:1997sf,Agasian:2001ym,Simonov:2015xta,Coppola:2025nus,Andersen:2012zc,Andersen:2012dz,Brauner:2017uiu}, our quantitative results differ.
-The precise origin of these differences is not yet fully understood, but they likely arise from distinct model assumptions (e.g., the treatment of the pion as a point-like particle) and from differences in the organization of the expansion in powers of the magnetic field.
+The precise origin of these differences is not yet fully understood, but they likely arise from distinct model assumptions (e.g., the treatment of the pion as a pointlike particle) and from differences in the organization of the expansion in powers of the magnetic field.